 Persons requiring particular protection are protected by special laws:

-Federal Foreign Office
+Visa and Service - Federal Foreign Office

 Recognition in Germany